Glenn Medeiros

-Glenn Alan Medeiros (born June 24, 1970) is an American former singer best known for his 1987 George Benson cover, "Nothing's Gonna Change My Love for You", which reached No. 12 on the US Billboard Hot 100 and topped the charts in Canada and the United Kingdom.
-It also topped the charts in a further four countries in Europe.
-In 2009, the song was used in France in a television advert for Spontex sponges.
+Glenn Alan Medeiros (born June 24, 1970) is an American former singer best known for his 1987 George Benson cover, "Nothing's Gonna Change My Love for You", which peaked at number 12 on the Billboard Hot 100.
+Outside of the United States, Medeiros's version of "Nothing's Gonna Change My Love for You" topped the charts in several countries, including Canada, France, Ireland, the Netherlands, and the United Kingdom.

 In 1988, he followed that single with "Un Roman d'amitié (Friend You Give Me a Reason)", a duet with Elsa Lunghini which achieved huge success in France where it managed to top the chart for six consecutive weeks, and remained on the Top 50 chart for 25 weeks.
 In 1990, Medeiros also collaborated with R&B artist Bobby Brown for the hit "She Ain't Worth It", a certified-Gold US and international chart-topper.

 Personal life

-Of Portuguese ancestry, Medeiros was born in Lihue, Kauai, Hawaii and raised in Lawai; he was baptized and raised Catholic.
+Of Portuguese ancestry, Medeiros was born in Līhuʻe, Kauaʻi, Hawaii, and raised in Lāwaʻi; he was baptized and raised Catholic.
 He and his wife, Tammy Armstrong, have been married since 1996.
-They have a son, Chord Kaleohone Medeiros (born 2000), and a daughter, Lyric Leolani Medeiros (born 2001), who appeared on Season 21 of American Idol.
+They have a son, Chord Kaleohone Medeiros (born 2000), and a daughter, Lyric Leolani Medeiros (born 2001), who appeared on Season 21 of American Idol and Season 28 of Big Brother US.
+She was evicted on day 31 after a 8-3 vote.
+In February 2026, Medeiros was featured on "viral" videos on his daughter's TikTok account.